Summer 2017 Online Internship Application

 - All accepted candidates will be notified by Thursday, May 18th .

 - Acceptance to this internship is based both on your written application and your interview.
-Download and fill out yax-summer-2017-internship-general-app-final, pick up an application at our office at 29 Howth Street or apply online at the form below.
+Download and fill out this YAX 2017 Internship Application, pick up an application at our office at 29 Howth Street or apply online at the form below.

 Faculty Artist: Kali Gordon